| | Craps GuideYour guide to stepping up to the craps table, in real life or virtually.

 just means the dealer has to restack the chips in the proper amounts,

+an annoyance for them.
 One tip I can give you that is essential at the craps table is

 this little piece of advice: always tip the dealer.
 Say you win